debbiswal/Tech-BITE/Topics/Git/Art-4/submodule2.md

 It explicitly states the introduced commits (as they use a right-pointing angle bracket >) since our last parent repo (*Customer*) commit that had touched the submodule.

 ## The diff
+Till yet we saw how to figureout the changes made by using the *git status* command.
+But if we will use *git diff* then what will heppen :

 <pre><code>[Customer]$ git diff
 <b>diff --git a/TextFileLogger b/TextFileLogger
 index cf93a5d..8c29b0f 160000